ROOTS AND ORIGINS

 So in 2010 Josh moved to the Bay Area to pursue a masters degree at the California Institute of Integral Studies, studying with a community of deeply caring and conscious cross-pollinating scholars, healers and activists, receiving his MA in Integral Ecologies in 2013.

 Integral Ecologists help communities and individuals regenerate mutually enhancing relationships with the Earth.
 This can cover a range of earthly scales - from building local systems to perpetuate what's precious to unique communities - to attending to the complex needs of families whose homes can no longer hold them, falling into the already staggering numbers of climate-based refugees around the world.
-Josh doesn't have anywhere near all the answers, but through teaching events, creative placeplaying, and individual consultation, he cultivates a steady ability to hold and share the questions, and integrates great diversities of perspective for deeply crucial choices, drawing from different directions depending on the details, including ~
+Josh doesn't have anywhere near all the answers, but through teaching events and workshops, creative placeplaying, and individual consultation, he cultivates a steady ability to hold and share the questions, and integrates great diversities of perspective for deeply crucial choices, drawing from different directions depending on the details, including ~

 ~ expressive arts therapy